Survivor Of Deadly 1983 Beirut Bombing: 'We Don't Talk About It Much'

 On Oct.
 23, 1983, Navy hospital corpsman James Edward Brown survived one of the deadliest terrorist attacks on Americans.

-When a bomb detonated on the U.S. Marine barracks in Beirut, Brown had been at his post in the sick hall on the Marine compound — about 200 yards away.
+When a bomb detonated at the U.S. Marine barracks in Beirut, Brown was at his post in the sick hall on the Marine compound — about 200 yards away.

 At the time, 1,800 Marines were stationed in the city during the Lebanese Civil War.

-Note: Editor's note: This story contains some graphic descriptions of injuries that some readers may find disturbing.